-Subject Detail Delegated by: Delegated to: Calling in procedure for Ward Members for Planning Committee When a ward member wishes to call in an for consideration, they will, within 21 days application, contact the case officer and se application to be considered at committee.
-The Case Officer will, in writing, record the written record to the Portfolio Holder, Plant ward member(s) for the area in which the a request and reasons. of receipt of the notifict out their reasons for rather than by officer request and reasons ning Committee Chai cation of that or wanting the delegation. s and send a r and any other If a request is made after the deadline set of Chair shall make the final decision, taking to whether the application is considered by inform the Case Officer of his/her decision the request from the Case Officer.
-The way will also be informed of the Chair's decision into account all relevent the Planning Comm within 2 working day ard member who mad ant matters, as ittee, and will s of receiving Planning Applications All planning decisions, actions or advice / responses on behalf of the Local Planning Authority within the list of Planning and Associated legislation / regulations, are considered to fall within the delegation scheme and will be determined by Officers Council s, [Head of Planning & Regeneration] UNLESS: , A Member makes a written request within 21 days of the application receif for the application to be considered by the Planning Committee.
-(200 precedure set out above) [Head of Planning and Regeneration]/ Planning officers (see procedure set out above)The Planning Officer considers that th application should be considered by Committee. е 3.
-The approval of the application would represent a departure from the policie of the statutory development plan. s 4.
-The proposal involves the Borough or County Council either as applicant or landowner.
+Subject Detail Delegated by: Delegated to: Calling in procedure for Ward Members for Planning Committee Committee When a ward member wishes to call in an application to Planning Commit for consideration, they will, within 21 days of receipt of the notification of the application, contact the case officer and set out their reasons for wanting application to be considered at committee rather than by officer delegation.
+The Case Officer will, in writing, record the request and reasons and send ward member(s) for the area in which the application site is situated, of the request and reasons. cation of that r wanting the delegation. and send a r and any other If a request is made after the deadline set out above, the Planning Committee Chair shall make the final decision, taking into account all relevant matters, as to whether the application is considered by the Planning Committee, and will inform the Case Officer of his/her decision within 2 working days of receiving the request from the Case Officer.
+The ward member who made the request will also be informed of the Chair's decision.
+Planning Applications All planning decisions, actions or advice / responses on behalf of the Local Planning Authority within the list of Planning and Associated legislation / regulations, are considered to fall within the delegation scheme and will be determined by Officers, Council [Head of Planning & Regeneration]

+1. A Member makes a written request [Head of

+within 21 days of the application receipt Planning and

+for the application to be considered by Regeneration]/

+the Planning Committee.
+Planning

+(1 officers

+(see procedure set out above)

+2.

+application should be considered by Committee.

+3. The approval of the application would

+represent a departure from the policies

+of the statutory development plan.

+4. The proposal involves the Borough or

+County Council either as applicant or

+landowner.

-The applicant is a Councillor or known to
+5. The applicant is a Councillor or known to

-be an employee of either Redditch Borough Council or Bromsgrove District Council, or employed by other local authorities who provide services for or on behalf of Redditch Borough Council under shared service arrangements.
-6 6.
-There is a known involvement by a Council employee or other employee as in 5 above in any capacity - e.g. as agent or adviser 7 7.
+I he an employee of either Destalitate I be an employee of either Redditch Borough Council or Bromsgrove District Council, or employed by other local authorities who provide services for or on behalf of Redditch Borough Council under shared service arrangements.
+6. There is a known involvement by a Council employee or other employee as in 5 above in any capacity - e.g. as agent or adviser 7.
 The application is for major development (as defined in the BV109 returns i.e. more than 10 dwellings - more than 1000 sq m new industrial / commercial floor space) where the recommendation is for approval or where five or more letters of support have been received.
-8 3.
-The Council will be required to become party to a Planning Legal Agreement under Section 106 (applies only to those agreements where RBC would be a signatory and bear an obligation under the agreement - not to Unilateral Undertakings) g O. Two or more individual letters of objection from separate addresses and raising material planning considerations are received from separate members of the public and the Officer recommendation is for approval.
-1 O. The application has resulted in a formal objection being received (and has not been resolved through Officer negotiation) from a statutory consultee.
-1 11.
-The application seeks erection of a new, or Change of Use to, A3 use (restaurants and café) A4 (Pubs and wine bars), A5 (hot food take away), or D2 (assembly and leisure - cinemas, sports halls, dance halls etc), or seeks (change of use or erection of a new) consent for a night club, theatre or casino.
-Legislation / regulations under which decisions will be taken include:- • Town & Country Planning Act 1990 (as amended)
+8. The Council will be required to become party to a Planning Legal Agreement under Section 106 (applies only to those agreements where RBC would be a signatory and bear an obligation under the agreement - not to Unilateral Undertakings) 9.
+Two or more individual letters of objection from separate addresses and raising material planning considerations are received from separate members of the public and the Officer recommendation is for approval.
+10 O. The application has resulted in a formal objection being received (and has not been resolved through Officer negotiation) from a statutory consultee.
+11 1.
+The application seeks erection of a new, or Change of Use to, A3 use (restaurants and café) A4 (Pubs and wine bars), A5 (hot food take away), or D2 (assembly and leisure - cinemas, sports halls, dance halls etc), or seeks (change of use or erection of a new) consent for a night club, theatre or casino. egislation / regulations under which ecisions will be taken include:- • Town & Country Planning Act 1990 (as amended)